Toshiwoz/terry-mapper/README.md

 # terry-mapper
-A tool to display, edit, and print maps and overlays
+An application made with electron to display, edit, and print offline maps with overlays.

 ## Features